 2017 saw the hugely talented British singer-songwriter and multi-instrumentalist Emma Stevens release and tour her third album To My Roots, a collection of songs inspired by the eclectic mix of music she grew up listening to.
 Everything from James Taylor through Paul Simon to The Dixie Chicks and The Corrs.
-“I love country music and was lucky enough to spend a month in Nashville recently writing, collaborating and immersing myself in the culture”.
+“I love ALL MUSIC, FROM FOLK TO BEACH POP TO REGGAE TO ALTERNATIVE, but it was country music that made me want to learn to play banjo and mandolin!
+I was lucky enough to spend a month in Nashville recently writing, collaborating and immersing myself in the culture”.

 Life has been something of a whirlwind for the down to earth surfer chick from Guildford, since embarking on a solo career in 2012 and bursting onto the scene with her distinctively catchy pop melodies, fused with folk instrumentation and a touch of country.
 The increasing popularity of this uniquely versatile “what you see is what you get” artist is now undeniable, thanks to almost three million Spotify plays, and over a million video views on the back of five EP and three album releases, with four consecutive singles playlisted by Radio 2.

 Emma’s voice is emotive, clear, effortless and uplifting.
 She has toured seven times (including three headline tours), performed at numerous festivals including Hyde Park, CarFest and Country2Country, and supported Simply Red, Wet Wet Wet, Passenger and Train.

 Hailed as “Just Magical” by the late great Sir Terry Wogan, an early supporter of her music, Emma performed live sessions on his Weekend Wogan show three times.
 Embraced by the BBC Introducing initiative, she went on to perform to a crowd of 40,000 at the BBC’s Festival in a Day at Hyde Park.